cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 Now, you must **integrate the two** together:

-* Adjust the React app to be able to package CosmJs.
+* Adjust the React app to be able to package CosmJS.
-* Work on the CosmJs integration.
+* Work on the CosmJS integration.

-For the CosmJs integration, you will:
+For the CosmJS integration, you will:

 * Work with the GUI's data structures.
 * Fetch all games from the blockchain and display them (without pagination).